Stout Memorial Grove at Jedediah Smith Redwoods State Park

 • Enjoy the emerald, green waters of the Smith River!
 The Jedediah Smith Redwoods Day Use Area provides easy access to the Smith River, the longest free-flowing river system in California.
 It is a great jumping off point for recreational activities--including swimming, kayaking, fishing, picnicking, and walking along the river.
 Access the day use area from the Jedediah Smith Redwoods State Park Campground.
 There is an $8 per vehicle day-use fee.

-Jedediah Smith Redwoods State Park What to See and Do
+Jedediah Smith Redwoods State Park day use area

 • Kayak tours.
 When summer conditions allow, Redwood National and State Parks offer free ranger-led kayak tours of the Smith River.
 Tours are only offered a few days a week and a limited number of participants can be accommodated on a first come-first serve basis.
 Sign-ups must be done in person at the Hiouchi Visitor Center--no sooner than one week before a scheduled tour.
 NOTE: Some years, these tours can be cancelled due to low water conditions, so be sure to check the NPS site for more information.